As the corporate entity charged by law with governing a school district, the school board sits in trust for its entire community.

 3. The board employs a superintendent.

-The board employs and evaluates one person — the superintendent — and holds that person accountable for district performance and adherence to with written board policy.
+The board employs and evaluates one person — the superintendent — and holds that person accountable for district performance and adherence to written board policy.

 - An effective school board develops, cultivates, and maintains a productive relationship with the superintendent.